seegg/Barebone-state-management/README.md

 ## Async Actions

 To use async actions, add them under `asyncActions` when creating the store.
-Unlike synchronous actions the first param is a callback for setting the new state and the second param is the current state.
-Instead of directly returning the new state, it's instead pass to the callback.
+Unlike synchronous actions where the new state is returned, for async actions the new state needs to be pass to the `setState` helper which is the first param in an async action.
+Async actions is available under the `asyncActions` property after creating the store.

 ```ts
 import {createStore} from './barebone'